motla/vue-document-editor/README.md

 - **Performance**: For now, large texts must be divided into multiple paragraphs and large page numbers can slow down the entire document (see [Issue 14](https://github.com/motla/vue-document-editor/issues/14)).
 - **Safari print**: Safari adds print margins unless you choose a borderless paper format in the print box.
 This has to be done manually.
 I guess there is no workaround for this issue yet.
 - **Tables, images**: Image/table placement and sizing is not included.
 You can implement it specifically for your needs.
 However, table rows split fine over multiple pages.
+- **Page splitting doesn't work with Vue page templates**: This library cannot act on the content managed by Vue (like .vue page templates), because then Vue is lost and the template pages are no more interactive.
+The only choice you have is writing plain HTML in the content instead of using .vue templates.
+You can do interactivity by using HTML elements with the attributes `contenteditable="false"` and `onclick="..."` containing your own JavaScript code.

 ## Project development
 - `npm run serve` compiles and hot-reloads demo for development